IndaPlus24/RaySorcerers-Instructions/task-10-simulation/README.md

 ### Your README

 Because your solution can be implemented using any language, write in a README file of how to build and run your application (that includes how to run any unit tests and your frontend application).

+Also write about what chapter you have implemented and which parts.